lab1092/blender-manual_ja/manual/preferences/system.rst

    Limit the maximum resolution for pictures used in textured display to save memory.
-   The limit options are specified in a square of pixels, (e.g.: the option 256 means a texture of 256x256 pixels) This is useful for game engineers, whereas the texture limit matches paging blocks of the textures in the target graphic card memory .
+   The limit options are specified in a square of pixels, (e.g.: the option 256 means a texture of 256x256 pixels) This is useful for game engineers, whereas the texture limit matches paging blocks of the textures in the target graphic card memory.
    Available Options are:
    *Off* (No limit - Default) , *128*, *256*, *512*, *1024*, *2048*, *4096*, *8192*.
 Time Out